 Why Does the Secondary Note Market Reward Professional Servicing?

 Secondary market buyers price every unknown as risk — and risk becomes discount.
 A professionally serviced note removes the unknowns buyers fear most: gaps in payment records, untracked tax liens, lapsed insurance, and undocumented borrower communications.
-Private lending AUM now exceeds $2 trillion with top-100 lender volume up 25.3% in 2024, meaning more sophisticated capital is entering this space with sharper due diligence standards.
+More sophisticated capital has entered the private lending market with sharper due diligence standards than prior cycles.
 Notes that meet those standards trade at tighter discounts.
-Notes that don’t leave money on the table.
+Notes that do not leave money on the table.

 What Are the 7 Ways Professional Servicing Builds Secondary Market Value?

 Each item below maps directly to a line item in a note buyer’s due diligence checklist.
-Fixing these isn’t cosmetic — it changes the number on the offer sheet.
+Fixing these is not cosmetic — it changes the number on the offer sheet.

 1. Audit-Ready Payment History